apptainer/singularity-userdocs/README.md

 This repository holds user-facing documentation for the [Apptainer](https://github.com/apptainer) container runtime.

-This is a community project led by [Apptainer](https:/apptainer.org), under Linux Foundation umbrella (check [LF announcement](https://www.linuxfoundation.org/press-release/new-linux-foundation-project-accelerates-collaboration-on-container-systems-between-enterprise-and-high-performance-computing-environments/)).
 Contributions are always welcome!
 If you'd like to update or improve Apptainer's documentation please follow the instructions below, and submit a PR on GitHub.

 ## Setting up an environment to contribute